-This is the latest episode of Product to Product—a product management podcast for / by product people.
+This is the latest episode of Product to Product, a podcast for / by product people.

 We’re joined by Ellen Chisa.
 You may know her as the VP of Product at Lola, a former product manager at Kickstarter, or as a previous PM at Microsoft.
 Most recently, Ellen left Lola to launch her own startup that will make it possible to build a complete scalable app in an afternoon.
 She’s essentially creating a brand new programming language that aims to bring the ability to write software to a billion people.
 While her startup is still in very early stages, Ellen is completely in founder mode.